 What’s better than Black Friday, Small Business Saturday, and Cyber Monday?
 Definitely #GivingTuesday!
 Celebrated on the Tuesday after Thanksgiving (in the U.S.) #GivingTuesday kicks off the season of giving, charity, and goodwill.

 What Can You Give?

-You have a little over a week to decide or help your kids come up with a project.
+Get the kids involved and come up with a family project.
 Need some ideas: